Subject Leader: Miss A Ledwidge

 The statutory elements of SRE (Sex and Relationships Education) are met.

-The department has benefitted from strong leadership.
+The department benefits from strong leadership.

 LIFE makes an outstanding contribution to SMSC (Spiritual, Moral, Social and Cultural development).
 References to these elements are made in each unit of the scheme.

 Students are encouraged to think about the topics studied, and skilful questioning from teachers encourages students to reflect and empathise.
 Students work well independently, in pairs or in groups.